tonebase/tonebase-interviews-fs-fe/README.md

 }
 ```

+The issue with this example is in the way React handles synthetic events.
+The event used in this example is an instance of SyntheticEvent, which is not a DOM event but React’s implementation of events.
+A key difference between DOM events and React events is that synthetic events are reused, so `event.target.value` will be null when accessed after the timeout.
+The simplest way to fix this is by using `event.persist()`.

+Some improvements that could be made:

+1. inherit from `React.PureComponent`
+2. explicitly initialize `this.timeout = null` to avoid any unexpected side effects of having `clearTimeout(undefined)`

 ---

 Onto just a teensy bit of code + introducing you to our system!
 This part can be done on your own, and you can ping me when it's good to go!